 Board of Governors (BOG) Fee Waiver Policy Changes Fall 2016

-Starting with Spring 2015 and thereafter, all grades will be used to determine a student’s eligibility for BOG in the 2016-2017 academic year.
+Starting with Spring 2015 and thereafter, all grades will be used to determine a student’s eligibility for the California College Promise Grant (formerly known as the BOG Fee Waiver) in the 2016-2017 academic year.

 Minimum Requirements for Maximum Success

 Whether you want to move into a career or move on to a four-year university, California community colleges want to help you achieve your educational goals.
-The Board of Governors (BOG) Fee Waiver is available for eligible students at California community colleges, and will waive your per- unit enrollment fee at any community college throughout the state.
+The California College Promise Grant (formerly known as the Board of Governors (BOG) Fee Waiver) is available for eligible students at California community colleges, and will waive your per- unit enrollment fee at any community college throughout the state.

-Academic-Sustain a GPA of 2.0 or Higher - If your cumulative GPA falls below 2.0 for two consecutive primary terms (fall/spring semesters), you may lose your fee waiver eligibility.
+Academic-Sustain a GPA of 2.0 or Higher - If your cumulative GPA falls below 2.0 for two consecutive primary terms (fall/spring semesters), you may lose your eligibility.

-Progress-Complete at Least 50% of Your Coursework - If the cumulative number of courses you successfully complete falls below 50% in two consecutive primary terms (fall/spring semesters), you may lose your fee waiver eligibility.
+Progress-Complete at Least 50% of Your Coursework - If the cumulative number of courses you successfully complete falls below 50% in two consecutive primary terms (fall/spring semesters), you may lose your eligibility.

-Combination of Academic and Progress Standards - Any combination of two consecutive primary terms (fall/spring semesters) of cumulative GPA below 2.0, and/or cumulative course completion less than 50% may result in loss of fee waiver eligibility.
+Combination of Academic and Progress Standards - Any combination of two consecutive primary terms (fall/spring semesters) of cumulative GPA below 2.0, and/or cumulative course completion less than 50% may result in your loss of eligibility.